 - Oil level.

 - Coolant.

 - Fuel level.

 - Fluid level in batteries.

 - Battery state of charge.

 - Condition of the drive belt.

-- Level in the reductant tank, if the engine is fitted with an SCR system.
+- The level in the reductant tank, if the engine is fitted with an SCR system.

-See also Maintenance intervals.
+See also Maintenance interval.

 Running the engine without reductant in the reductant tank violates emissions legislation and will damage the SCR system.